IBM/maximo-labs/MkDocs/apm_8.7/docs/health_score.md

 ## Pre-requisites

 - Review Health documentation for the [list of available models](https://www.ibm.com/docs/en/mhmpmh-and-p-u/8.5.0?topic=overviews-maximo-predict-850).
-- Ensure your MAS Health environment is running and you have access.
-Try your server URL that might look something like: [https://main.predict.ivt11rel87.ivt.suite.myhost.com/ibm/pmi/service/rest/system/info](https://main.predict.ivt11rel87.ivt.suite.myhost.com/ibm/pmi/service/rest/system/info)
+- Ensure your MAS v8.7 Health environment is running and you have access.
-- Your instructor has populated the environment with Asset Data.

 ## Introduction